noErrdev/python-chatops-incident-mplatform/docs/content/concepts.md

 <p align="center"><img src="../media/slack_closed.excalidraw.svg" alt="" width="400"/></p>

 The **closed** status means the incident is closed and retained only for history and statistics.
 The retention period for a closed incident file is configured via `incident.timeouts.closed`.
+You can see closed incidents in the UI by clicking the [archive button](ui.md#elements).

 There are two ways an Incident can be closed:
 - a **resolved** incident remains in that status for the duration of`incident.timeouts.resolved`